-Nine of ten of these cannabis companies even today were served by people that are just bookkeepers – which is fine if they knew exactly how to do cannabis accounting, but most of them don’t.
+Nine of ten of these cannabis companies even today were served by people that are just bookkeepers – which is fine if they know the accounting practices for cannabis comapnies, but most of them don’t.

 I’d say more than half are trained by Quickbooks, and so they may have their quick books pro they may have an accounting degree which is fine, but very, very few have any idea how to do correct cost or absorption accounting or gap accruals – any of that.